 Can you imagine studying the Sermon on the Mount on a hillside overlooking Galilee?
-Or recounting Jesus praying over Jerusalem while standing on the Mount of Olives overlooking the city?
+Or meditating on Jesus' prayer over Jerusalem while standing on the Mount of Olives overlooking the city?
 Or reading Peter’s admonitions to Christians to stay strong in the light of persecution while standing in the ruins of the Coliseum?
 These are only a few of the opportunities our department offers through our various overseas programs.
-The following overseas programs supplement the Biblical Studies major or general education programs:
+The following overseas programs supplement the biblical studies major or general education programs:

-A Bible Department professor, and Dr. David Sparks and his wife Elizabeth jointly lead this trip.
+A Taylor Bible professor and Dr. David Sparks and his wife Elizabeth jointly lead this trip.
 Elizabeth is a native Greek from Berea who delights in sharing her native land with us.
 The travels begin in Thessaloniki where we tour the modern open-air market before walking to the excavated market place from the time of Paul.
 Sitting in the small theater, we study Paul’s letters to the Thessalonians.
-Highlights of the trip include visiting the jail where Paul and Silas sang before the earthquake in Philippi, climbing part of Mount Olympus, walking the streets of Delphi, studying Acts on Mars Hill in Athens, partaking of communion at the Bema (judgment) seat in Corinth, studying Peter’s letters on suffering in the coliseum in Rome, and ending the trip at the site of Paul’s execution just outside of Rome.
-The course provides credit for Biblical Literature 2 (BIB 210).
+Highlights of the trip include visiting the jail where Paul and Silas sang before the earthquake in Philippi, climbing part of Mount Olympus, walking the streets of Delphi, studying Acts on Mars Hill in Athens, partaking in communion at the Bema (judgment) seat in Corinth, studying Peter’s letters on suffering in the coliseum in Rome, and ending the trip at the site of Paul’s execution just outside of Rome.
+This course is offered during the January term and may provide credit for Biblical Literature 2 (BIB210) or a Bible elective.

 Introduction to Holy Land Studies

-This trip begins in Jerusalem on the campus of Jerusalem University College just outside the Old City.
-The trip begins with a walk through the Old City where we visit the traditional locations of the crucifixion and burial of Jesus.
-While we cover a lot the academics on campus, the heart of the trip is the field trips when we visit places such as Bethlehem (home of David and birthplace of Jesus), Beersheba (key location for Abraham), Nazareth, Caesarea Philippi near the location of the Mount of Transfiguration, and Caesarea Maritime where Paul was imprisoned before his trip to Rome.
-This course can be used for credit in either Biblical Literature 1 (BIB 110) or Biblical Literature 2 (BIB 210).
+This trip is based on the campus of Jerusalem University College just outside the walls of the Old City.
+While some academics are held on campus, much of the teaching is done throughout the Holy Land.
+We begin with a walk through the Old City where we visit the traditional locations of the crucifixion and burial of Jesus.
+We end with a three-day trip to Galilee.
+The heart of the trip is visiting places like Bethlehem (home of David and birthplace of Jesus), Beersheba (key location for Abraham), Nazareth, Caesarea Philippi near the location of the Mount of Transfiguration, and Caesarea Maritime where Paul was imprisoned before his trip to Rome.
+This course is offered during the January term and can be used for credit in either Biblical Literature 1 (BIB 110) or Biblical Literature 2 (BIB 210).
 It may also be used as a Bible elective.

 Travels to Turkey